Skip to Main Content

 How to Improve Foundation Drainage

-1. Soil Grading
+1. Improve Soil Grading

 yard grading with grass soil rake

-3. French Drains
+3. Install French Drains

 exterior drain

-4. Curtain Drains
+4. Apply Curtain Drains

-Curtain drains offer a targeted solution for homes built at the foot of a hill, where water flows downward toward the foundation’s slope.
-They intercept water before it reaches your foundation, effectively managing the water flow and preventing potential damage.
+Curtain drains provide a targeted solution for homes built on the base of a hill, where water flows downhill toward the foundation.
+These foundation drainage systems intercept, redirect, and prevent water pooling next to house foundations, protecting against potential damage.

-5. Interior Drainage Systems
+5. Invest in Interior Drainage Systems

-interior drainage in basement
+interior foundation drainage in basement

 Contact JES Foundation Repair for Expert Drainage Solutions